-16. CHAPTER 313 AGREEMENTS
+17. CHAPTER 313 AGREEMENTS

-The District has entered into agreements with Phoebe Energy Project, LLC (Phoebe Energy), Enterprise Products Operating, LLC (Enterprise), and MarkWest Tornado GP, LLC (MarkWest).
+The District has entered into agreements with Phoebe Energy Project, LLC (Phoebe Energy), Enterprise Products Operating, LLC (Enterprise), MarkWest Tornado GP, LLC (MarkWest), and ETC Pipeline, LTD (ETC).
 In order to qualify for a value limitation agreement, each applicant has been required to meet a series of capital investment, job creation, and wage requirements specified by state law.
+While these agreements reduce the amount of M&O tax value, they do not allow for limitation on the I&S tax value.
+In addition, there is a hold harmless provision that protects the District from any lost revenue as a result of the agreements.

 Phoebe Energy Project, LLC: This agreement was for Phoebe Energy to invest capital of \$267,116,883 on a long-term basis for a valuation limitation of \$25,000,000.
-The valuation without limitation for the 2020-21 year was \$232,391,688.
-The valuation limitation on this agreement is in second year.
-When calculated, the District forgoes collecting \$2,004,233 of M&O tax revenue, however that will be offset by an increase in the state funding through the FSP funding formula.
+The valuation without limitation for the 2021-22 year was \$182,384,670.
+The valuation limitation on this agreement is in its third year.
+When calculated, the District forgoes collecting \$1,478,629 of M&O tax revenue in 2021-22.
+However, in addition to the hold harmless provision from the state, the company will pay the District \$75,000 annually during the agreement.